JimberSoftware/docs/rules/security_panel/security_panel.md

 # Security Panel

 When you click on the Jimber tray icon, a menu appears with several available options.
 Here you can select `Security Panel`:

 ![Screenshot of the Jimber Tray Menu](./screenshots/jimber_tray.png ':size=300')

+> [!INFO]
+> Aside from the Security Panel, the menu offers other information about your connection to the `Jimber SASE Platform`, such as your login status, user details, the company you are connected to, and your `Jimber SASE Platform` IP address.
+>
+>
+> Here you can either disconnect (and reconnect) to the `Jimber SASE Platform`, or log out from the platform.
+Note that you will need to log back in with your credentials if you choose this option.
+>
+>
+> Finally, the menu allows you to toggle **Stealth mode** for your session.
+Stealth mode is designed to make VPN connections possible in environments that would normally block them—such as public hotspots, airports, or countries with strict internet censorship.
+It works by disguising VPN traffic to look like regular internet traffic, helping you bypass network restrictions.
+>
+>
+> Note that **Stealth mode** is only available in certain situations where your connection is recognized as external to the Jimber SASE cloud environment.

-Clicking this option opens the Security Panel in a new browser tab.
-By default, the Services tab is shown, depending on the configured services, the screen you see may vary.
+Clicking Security Panel opens a new browser tab.
+By default, the Services tab is shown, and depending on the configured services, the screen you see may vary.

 ![Screenshot of the Services tab of the Security Panel](./screenshots/secure_panel.png ':size=700')